When we set out to intentionally build relationships with other people—especially non-family members—expect pain.

-Stretching the sheets over an odd-sized mattress reminded me of our daughter, and the troubles she experienced as an adolescent.
+Stretching the sheets over an odd-sized mattress reminded me of our daughter and the troubles she experienced as an adolescent.
 I methodically picked up the detritus left behind by an adolescent boy and thought of what our daughter left behind.
 Fried pigs’ ears under the bed (and she’d never eaten pork before).
-Paintings, journals, and sketches that showed her inner agony.
+Paintings, journals, and sketches showed her inner agony.
 Each item a clue.
 But I’d known her for 20 years.

-I’donly known the boy for a year and a half.
+I’d only known the boy for a year and a half.
 The boy left his textbook and library book (evidence of responsibility?), his tie and belt, but he remembered his dress shoes.
 He took the game of Risk we gave him for Christmas (does that mean he doesn’t hate us?).
 I set aside my analysis, it tortures rather than comforts.

 I pushed the vacuum back and forth over the carpet, my mind bouncing questions in rhythm to the hum of the motor.
 Why build relationships with others?
-Do the rewards of relationship outweigh the risk?
+Do the rewards of relationships outweigh the risk?
 We took the young man in because we felt God’s call to open our home.
 Had God forgotten?
 Or had we failed God?